weiny2/linux-kernel/Documentation/x86/resctrl_ui.rst

 		Configurable on systems that support both modes by writing "min" or "max" to the file.

+		Some systems support MBA per thread that each hardware thread uses the delay value assigned to it.
+On these systems, this read-only file shows "per-thread".

 If RDT monitoring is available there will be an "L3_MON" directory with the following files: